 Pros of banking with a neobank

-Now we have covered what a neobank is and how it is different to a traditional bank, what are some potential pros of banking with one?
+Now we have covered what a neobank is and how it is different from a traditional bank, what are some potential pros of banking with one?

 User-friendly apps with lots of features

 As we discussed, neobanks have the ability to start from scratch, which means they can develop their technology to be as user-friendly as possible (or as they might say, consumer-first).
-The result is usually a slick interface that is easy to use, and with features that you may not get with traditional banking apps (see the 86 400 and Up examples above).
+The result is usually a slick interface that is easy to use, and with features that you may not get with traditional banking apps.

 Competitive interest rates